yiisoft/yii2/docs/guide/data-grid.md

 ----------------------------

-When displaying active records in a GridView you might encounter the case where you display values of related columns such as the posts authors name instead of just his `id`.
+When displaying active records in a GridView you might encounter the case where you display values of related columns such as the post's author's name instead of just his `id`.
 You do this by defining the attribute name in columns as `author.name` when the `Post` model has a relation named `author` and the author model has an attribute `name`.
 The GridView will then display the name of the author but sorting and filtering are not enabled by default.
 You have to adjust the `PostSearch` model that has been introduced in the last section to add this functionallity.

-To enable sorting on a related column you have to join the related table and add the sorting rule to the Sort component of the dataprovider:
+To enable sorting on a related column you have to join the related table and add the sorting rule to the Sort component of the data provider:

 ```php
 $query = Post::find();